poepperl/rdfier/README.md

     |
     ├── docu                <- The documentation of UnCo.
     │
-    ├── execution           <- Execution and installation files.
-    │
     ├── src
     |   ├── benchmark       <- Scripts and queries needed for benchmarking.
     |   ├── rdfier_app      <- The streamlit application RDFier.